alibalapour/CovidPlot19/README.md

 # CovidAtion19
-A package to get every day and cumulative data about Covid-19 and draw some plots about it.
+R package to get every day and cumulative data about Covid-19 and draw some plots about it.